Gold-standard in solving the enigma of DNA methylation

 The introduction of integrated molecular tag during the sample processing enables the removal of non-unique reads from the dataset.

-TARGETED BISULFITE SEQUENCING
+TARGETED BISULFITE SEQUENCING (human only)

 Bisulfite conversion sequencing can be done with targeted methods such as target enrichment.